FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 So the source of my hugo site is the folder `homepage` and the destination is `homepage/public`.
 This is the folder all files are build to.
 I am overwriting the `BaseUrl` with the domain `https://offering.solutions`.
 I would not have to do this as in my `config.toml` file the `baseURL = "https://offering.solutions/"` is already set to the correct domain.
 It was more just to try it out a bit :)

-As next step I had to divide the files which are going to be deployed to the cdn on azure and the files which are going to be deployed to the main domain web service on azure.
+As next step I had to divide the files which are going to be deployed to the azure blob service and the files which are going to be deployed to the main domain web service on azure.

 So in the next two steps the files from the `public` folder are separated.